joelspadin-garmin/vscode-private-extension-manager/extension/README.md

     This is either an array of search terms or a string with space-delimited terms.
     For example, `"keywords:group1 keywords:group2"` would display only packages that have the either of the keywords `group1` or `group2`.
-* **channels**: (Optional) An object describing which channels should be subscribed to for extensions in the repository.
-    The key is the extension ID and the value is the desired channel.
-To publish an extension to a channel, simply specify the channel name using
-    [npm dist-tags](https://docs.npmjs.com/cli/dist-tag) when publishing.
-By default, all packages will reference the `latest` tag.
-    ```
-    npm publish . --tag=insiders
-    ```
-    When publishing pre-release versions, it is also reccomended to use pre-release sematic-versioning, such as 1.0.0-beta.0.
 * Any options supported by [npm-registry-fetch](https://github.com/npm/npm-registry-fetch#-fetch-options).
     Use these if you need to set authentication, a proxy, or other options.